Army Wellness Center at Fort Rucker

 Prior to your appointment, we would like you to answer a few questions about your current health habits to help us develop your individual wellness plan.
-Please click the link below to log in to the survey.
-As you complete the survey, follow the instructions, answer each question carefully, update any information that is not current, and click "continue" until you reach the end of the survey.
+Please click the link below to log in to the Health and Wellness Tracker Questionnaire .
+As you complete the questionnaire, follow the instructions, answer each question carefully, update any information that is not current, and click "continue" until you reach the end of the survey.
 We look forward to your visit!

 As the Army Wellness Center (AWC) is an appointment-based center, it is imperative that our clients and staff establish a cooperative partnership to adhere to appointment times.
 AWC will make every effort to see our clients in a timely manner.
 Your assistance is greatly appreciated.
 We strongly encourage clients to arrive 10 minutes prior to their scheduled appointment time to allow for completion of in-processing paperwork.
-Clients who arrive 5 minutes or more late may be asked to reschedule.
-If you cannot make your scheduled appointment, please call and reschedule.
+Clients who arrive 5 minutes or more late or who do not follow the preparation guidelines may be asked to reschedule.
+If you cannot make your scheduled appointment, please call and reschedule 24 hours in advance.
 This will aid in timely client flow, decrease wait times, and allow other clients to book an appointment.

-In order to provide the highest accessibility to our clients, we request clients call to cancel appointments rather than "no show."
-Your unused, canceled appointment may be used for another client; units will be notified of beneficiaries who demonstrate a pattern of failing to cancel appointments in a timely manner.
+In order to provide the highest accessibility to our clients, we request clients call to cancel appointments 24 hours in advance rather than "no show."
+A broken appointment is a loss to everyone, your unused, canceled appointment may be used for a fellow service member; units will be notified of beneficiaries who demonstrate a pattern of failing to cancel appointments in a timely manner.
+Please be aware, rescheduling your appointment may push you back two months as we do have a wait list.
 To cancel an appointment call (334) 255-3923.